Thomas Thursby (d. 1543)

 Thomas Thursby (1487–1543) of Ashwicken was a notorious land encloser in Norfolk in the 1510s–1540s.

 Life

 He was the son of Thomas Thursby (d.1510), merchant, three times Mayor of King's Lynn and the founder and benefactor of Thoresby College.

 The great wealth inherited to him by his father enabled him to amass large tracts of arable land, which he then enclosed, turning out the landless peasants who had hereto lived there.
 It also meant a serious threat against their livelihood, the common ground previously having been available to grazing for the livestock of everyone.
-The Norfolk Heritage writes about one of these villages, Holt:This is the site of the medieval village of Holt, which disappeared when the landlord, the notorious Thomas Thursby, enclosed the land and converted it to pasture for his sheep.
-Holt was the only Norfolk village recorded in the Commission of Inquiry in 1517 as being totally depopulated in this way.All Saints Church, Ashwicken, Leziate & Bawsey in the Diocese of Norwich, concurs:
+The Norfolk Heritage writes about one of these villages, Holt:

+All Saints Church, Ashwicken, Leziate & Bawsey in the Diocese of Norwich, concurs: